RiverArchitect/RA_wiki/wiki/Signposts.md

 ## Populate Condition<a name="pop-condition"></a>
 ***
-*Condition* - wise Morphological Unit, Depth to Groundwater, and Detrended DEM Rasters add consistency to the analyses of all modules.
+*Condition* - wise Morphological Unit, Depth to water table, and Detrended DEM Rasters add consistency to the analyses of all modules.
 The `Populate Condition` popup window invites the user to define a *Condition* to be populated, and subsequently to create the following Rasters:

 - Morphological Unit,
-- Depth to Groundwater, and
+- Depth to water table, and
 - Detrended DEM.